Navdha1801/C-linux-shell/README.md

 Background process-Any command invoked with “&” is treated as a background command.Shell will keep taking other user commands.
 Whenever a new background process is started, print the PID of the newly created background process on your shell also.Multiple background processes can also run.Whenever background process finishes, display message to user.It prints process name along with pid when background process ends.
 Also mentions if the process ended normally or abnormally.

 8. "proclore" is used to obtain information regarding a process.
 If an argument is missing, print the information of your shell.
-Information printed :
-  1.  pid
-  2. Process Status (R/R+/S/S+/Z)
-  3. Process group
-  4. Virtual Memory
-  5. Executable path of process
+Information printed : pid,Process Status (R/R+/S/S+/Z),Process group,Virtual Memory,Executable path of process
 Process states :

    1. R/R+ : Running
    2. S/S+ : Sleeping in an interruptible wait